piyushkumar980/TalentFlow/README.md

 ### MirageJS (in-app)

-* `server.ts` declares models/factories and routes mirroring the API.
+* `server.js` declares models/factories and routes mirroring the API.
-* Seeds via `seed.ts` on boot.
+* Seeds via `seed.js` on boot.
 * For persistence across refresh, Mirage also **proxies through Dexie helpers** (so Mirage is the “network” facade; IndexedDB remains the DB).

 ### Write-through IndexedDB

 * Create/Update/Delete operations:
   0\.
 Apply mutation to **IndexedDB**.

-  1. Respond with the updated resource.
+  1\.
+Respond with the updated resource.

 * On app start, we **hydrate** from IndexedDB.
-  If no DB exists (first run), `seed.ts` populates data.
+  If no DB exists (first run), `seed.js` populates data.

 ---